• Skip to primary navigation

 hand embroidered christmas ornaments with childrens names on white wood table

-Are you new to embroidery?
-If you would like to see how I do each of these steps, you can find video tutorials for each step on my Instagram IGTV.
+Are you new to hand embroidery?
+If you want to see how to complete the stitches, you can find video tutorials for many embroidery techniques on my Instagram profile under Reels.

 hand embroidered christmas ornaments with childrens names on white wood table